-mask

 Preventing Attackers from Activating Command and Control Methods

-The majority of recommended prevention techniques against C&C attacks include using adapted intrusion detection system (IDS), intrusion prevention system (IPS), Firewalls, or other relevant application control and execution prevention tools to block unallowed apps or code from running.
+The majority of recommended prevention techniques against C&C attacks include using an adapted intrusion detection system (IDS), intrusion prevention system (IPS), Firewalls, or other relevant application control and execution prevention tools to block unallowed apps or code from running.
+These solutions often rely on a deep understanding of the tactics, techniques, and procedures (TTPs) attackers use to execute such attacks

 To be efficient, these tools have to be configured to match the environment in which they are active.
 Manually configuring those is a resource-intensive and error-prone process, often postponed for lack of resources.